 The film is largely fronted by two unknowns young Connor Paolo and Nick Damici as the vampire hunter (Damici also co-writes the script with director Jim Mickle), both of whom give strong performances.
 There are better known faces such as Danielle Harris from the Halloween series as the pregnant girl; Michael Cerveris, who came to fame as The Observer in tvs Fringe (2008-13) as the cult leader; and Kelly McGillis as a nun.
 McGillis was once regarded as a bombshell since Top Gun (1986) where she came to fame but has dropped off the radar since the 1990s.
 What perhaps is saddest about this is that while her Top Gun co-star Tom Cruise is still doing box-office heartthrob roles, Kelly McGillis is undeniably showing her age here.

-Glass Eye Pix have announced a sequel with The Stakelander (2016) featuring return performances from Connor Paolo and Nick Damici.
+Glass Eye Pix made a sequel with Stake Land II/The Stakelander (2016) featuring return performances from Connor Paolo and Nick Damici and Damici on script again but with a new duo of directors.

 Stake Land was the second film for director Jim Mickle who had previously made Mulberry Street (2006) about an outbreak of human rat mutations, which was also co-written with Nick Damici.
 Mickle subsequently went onto make We Are What We Are (2013), the English-language remake of a Mexican film about a cannibal family, and the Joe R. Lansdale adapted thriller Cold in July (2014).